From our CEO

-Through our Reflect and Innovate Reconciliation Action Plans, we’ve taken important steps forward.
+Having completed our Reflect Reconciliation Action Plan (RAP) in 2021 and our first Innovate RAP in 2025, we’ve taken important steps forward.
 We’re proud to have:

-Launched our Reflect RAP at a company-wide event that brought together our people, customers, and communities to acknowledge our commitment.
+Launched our Reflect RAP in 2020 at a company-wide event that brought together our people, customers and communities to acknowledge our commitment.

 Introduced an Acknowledgement of Country guide, supporting our people to recognise and respect the Traditional Owners of the lands where we live and work.